naher94/interchange/upload.md

 ### Optionals

 * Resume (PDF)
-* One Liner "what kind of position are you looking for?"
+* Goal / One Liner "what kind of position are you looking for?"
 * Personal Portfolio Link

 ## Projects